 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed three common counseling microskills.
+In the last section, we discussed three common counseling microskills.
 These three common counseling microskills were attending behaviors, clarification, and reflection.
 We also discussed the ethical concerns raised by using these microskills in an unmodified manner with clients of a different culture.

-On this track we will discuss transference and countertransference and the different dynamics these two aspects of counseling have in treating culturally different clients.
-Later on the track, we will also consider the case of a culturally different client experiencing transference.
+In this section, we will discuss transference and countertransference and the different dynamics these two aspects of counseling have in treating culturally different clients.
+Later in the section, we will also consider the case of a culturally different client experiencing transference.

 Obviously transference and countertransference have a number of ethical implications in treating clients in general.
 I have found that the ethical dangers of transference and countertransference, however, can be magnified when they are applied to a cross-cultural counseling experience.
 Have you noticed this yourself in your cross-cultural counseling experiences?

 Obviously if you properly recognize your client’s transferential reactions, you will not personalize them, nor, if you are a new therapist, be frightened or overwhelmed by them.
 Do you have a culturally different client that is transferring to you?
 How have you handled this transference?
 Let’s look briefly at the case of Akashi (ah-kah’-she) to see how transference exhibited itself in his therapy sessions.

 Akashi, a 22-year-old Asian American, began therapy sessions to cope with the guilt he felt following his father’s death.
 Three weeks before his father died, Akashi had argued with his father over his involvement with a political group at his university.
 His father had died without the argument being resolved.
 When Akashi was paired with a white counselor, he responded with distrust.
 Throughout preliminary sessions, Akashi maintained his openly suspicious attitude.